Eric Saade

-Eric Khaled Saade (/sv/; إريك خالد سعادة, /apc-LB/; born 29 October 1990) is a Swedish singer-songwriter.
+Eric Khaled Saade (Note: /sv/; إريك خالد سعادة, /apc-LB/.) (born 29 October 1990) is a Swedish singer-songwriter.
 He spent two years with the boy band What's Up!, leaving the band in February 2009 to pursue a solo career.
-Saade represented Sweden in the Eurovision Song Contest 2011 with the song "Popular", finishing in third place.
+Saade represented in the Eurovision Song Contest 2011 with the song "Popular", finishing in third place.

 Early life

 Saade was born in Kattarp, a small village in Helsingborg Municipality, Scania, Sweden, to Marlene Jacobsson, a Swede, and Walid Saade, a Palestinian from Lebanon.
 After his parents divorced when he was four, he lived with his mother.
 Saade is the second of eight siblings and half-siblings.

-Saade began singing after seeing Michael Jackson on TV, and his other musical influences are Robbie Williams, Bryan Adams, the Backstreet Boys and Justin Timberlake.
+Saade began singing after seeing Michael Jackson on television, and his other musical influences are Robbie Williams, Bryan Adams, the Backstreet Boys, and Justin Timberlake.

 Career

 2007: What's Up!

 In 2007, Saade was a founding member of What's Up!, a Swedish boy band which included Robin Stjernberg, Ludwig "hejLudde" Keijser and Johan Yngvesson.
 Its members were picked from a competition attracting hundreds of applicants.
 Fifteen finalists (including Saade) competed at the Ericsson Globe, and the four winners became the band's founding members.

 What's Up! began touring Sweden in the spring of 2008 and released an album, In Pose, which spent a week on the Swedish Albums Chart at #40.
 The album spawned two singles: "Go Girl!", released in May 2007, peaked at #5 on the Swedish Singles Chart and "If I Told You Once", released in March 2008, peaked at #16.
 The band recorded the Swedish version of the theme for Disney's Camp Rock ("Här är jag") and dubbed the characters' voices, appearing in the Disney Channel's Swedish trailer.
 When Saade left the band to pursue a solo career, he was replaced by Johannes Magnusson.